mcyinsz/HNSW-multithread/README.md

-# HNSW implementation
+# HNSW Implementation with Enhanced Features

-Enabling parallel build method.

-The source code is based on `FAISS` (<https://github.com/facebookresearch/faiss>), but more simplified for further modification.
+This project introduces an optimized implementation of the Hierarchical Navigable Small World (HNSW) algorithm, featuring significant improvements in both performance and scalability.
+The key enhancements include:

+1. **Parallel Build Method**: The implementation now supports parallel graph construction, enabling faster processing of large datasets.

+2. **AVX Optimization**: Leveraging Advanced Vector Extensions (AVX) instructions for improved computational efficiency and faster vector operations.

+The codebase is derived from the FAISS library (<https://github.com/facebookresearch/faiss>), but has been significantly streamlined and simplified.

 ## build